Licensed Professional Counselor

 What does a typical session with you look like?

 A client can expect to be in a chill environment, like two people meeting for coffee or tea.
-I believe the client is the professionals of their own life, and I am their to empower them.
+I believe the client is the professional of their own life, and I am there to empower them.
 A client can expect to laugh, cry, and be their authentic self.

 Bria’s Approach